emileindik/shwop/README.md

 ### shwop.sync

-It can shwop stuff synchronously, too.
+It can also shwop stuff synchronously.
 Hope you have a good reason for using sync.

 ### CLI